About One-Touch Join

 We also offer an alternative means for Google Workspace environments where the recommended method of using a service account is not desirable.
 This alternative method uses a domain user which authenticates to Google Workspace using 3-legged OAuth.
 For full details, see Configuring Google Workspace for domain user authorization.

 • For Exchange on premises, you create a service account that uses application impersonation to read the OTJ calendars.
-This service account authenticates to Exchange using basic authentication.
+This service account authenticates to Exchange using either basic or NTLM authentication.
 For full details, see Configuring Exchange on-premises for One-Touch Join.

 • For Office 365, you create an application registration in Azure for OTJ, and grant the application permission to read OTJ calendars using Microsoft's Graph API.
 OTJ uses 2-legged OAuth to authenticate to Office 365 without the need of a service account.
 For full details, see Configuring Office 365 using Graph for One-Touch Join.

-We continue to support existing One-Touch Join deployments for Office 365 that used a service account with application impersonation to read OTJ calendars.
+We previously supported One-Touch Join deployments for Office 365 that used a service account with application impersonation to read OTJ calendars.
 This service account authenticated using OAuth and used the EWS API to access mailboxes.
-However, the EWS API is being deprecated by Microsoft, so for new One-Touch Join deployments in Office 365 environments you should instead use the Graph API to provide access to room resource mailboxes.
-For information on managing these existing deployments, see Configuring Office 365 using EWS for One-Touch Join.
+However, the EWS API is being deprecated by Microsoft, after which any deployments that use the EWS API will no longer work.
+These deployments must be migrated to use the Graph API to provide access to room resource mailboxes.
+For full instructions, see Migrating from EWS API to Graph API for One-Touch Join.

 2. Configuring Pexip Infinity for One-Touch Join